 A year after Elijah McClain’s death, activists want charges

-In the year since Elijah McClain died after being stopped by police in suburban Denver on his way home from a store, the number of people calling for justice to be done in his case has grown to millions of people around the world.
+DENVER (AP) — A year after Elijah McClain was stopped by police in suburban Denver on his way home from the store, people gathered on a football field on Sunday night to dance and sing and to also call for justice for him and his family.

-Like his family and activists who have been protesting over the Black man’s death from the beginning, they want the three officers charged with killing McClain.

-Three Aurora officers, including one involved in the encounter with McClain, were fired and one resigned in July over photos that mocked the neck hold that was used on McClain on Aug.
-24, 2019.

-It’s one of several investigations or reviews taking place related to McClain’s death, including a health department review of paramedics’ use of the sedative ketamine on him.
-The Aurora Police Department also announced an independent review of its agency this month on the same day that the McClain family filed a civil rights lawsuit accusing the department of a pattern of racism and brutality.

-McClain was stopped because someone had called 911 to report that he was wearing a ski mask and waving his hands and seemed “sketchy.”
-His family said he wore the mask because he had a blood condition that caused him to get cold easily.
+The event was intended as a way to celebrate the life of the 23-year-old massage therapist who died several days after being put in a neck hold by police and injected with the sedative ketamine.
+The fatal encounter happened a year ago Monday after a man called police to report that McClain seemed “sketchy” because he was waiving his hands and wearing a mask — something his family said he wore it because he had a blood condition that caused him to get cold easily.

+A trio of violinists also played in tribute to McClain, a violinist who liked to play for cats at the animal shelter to comfort them.
+They made sure to play Pachelbel’s Canon, which violinists were performing at a violin vigil for McClain earlier this summer when it was interrupted by police deploying pepper spray and foam rounds.
+Police said they were trying to stop agitators.
+Cynthia Katsarelis said they wanted finish what those violinists had started.

+“Just like we will finish the work we need to do,” she told the crowd.

-Police body-camera video shows an officer getting out of his car, approaching McClain and saying, “Stop right there.
+When police approached McClain last year, body-camera video shows an officer getting out of his car and saying, “Stop right there.
 Stop.
 Stop. … I have a right to stop you because you’re being suspicious.”

 In the video, the officer turns around McClain and repeats, “Stop tensing up” and says, “Relax, or I’m going to have to change this situation.”